anthfran/wealthsimple-node/README.md

 Node.js client for Wealthsimple API: https://developers.wealthsimple.com

-This is still under development and therefore currently only supports sandbox.
+This is still under development and is a quick implementation for "Hack the 6".
+There is not functions for every API and they have not all been fully tested.
+Therefore, it currently only supports sandbox.

 ## Installation